HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-25-fastai_learning4.md

 <img width="266" alt="2023-05-25_141517" src="https://github.com/HongdaZhou-cloud/HongdaZhou-cloud.github.io/assets/132418400/7c9485b2-d1aa-4f61-988a-7c8f635e3515">

-This happens when the learning rate is much smaller than the optimal value (α1 << α4).
-The algorithm takes very small steps to descend the error mountain in order to reach the minimum.
-So, the convergence happens very slowly and the algorithm takes a lot more time to converge.
+When the learning rate is much smaller than the optimal value (α1 << α4), the algorithm takes very small steps to descend the error mountain and reach the minimum.
+Consequently, the convergence happens very slowly, and the algorithm requires a significantly longer time to converge.

 Scenario 2: Oscillating around the minimum with a large learning rate